jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Access Policy
 When Conditional access hands over control to MDA these will then apply, ensure you have a policy to actually send the user to MDA.
-You will also need this for [Session Policy](#session-policy)
+You will also need this conditional access policy for [Session Policy](#session-policy)

 ![image](https://github.com/user-attachments/assets/317f1a1e-6fd6-42c6-8ae6-89db26c21ef7)